vimalhari/astrowind/src/data/post/nextjs-vs-astro-2025.md

   - performance
 metadata:
   canonical: https://criztec.com/nextjs-vs-astro-2025/
-  description: "Next.js and Astro compared for 2025 — learn strengths, weaknesses, and ideal use cases to choose the right framework for your project."
+  description: 'Next.js and Astro compared for 2025 — learn strengths, weaknesses, and ideal use cases to choose the right framework for your project.'
   openGraph:
     images:
       - url: https://pub-693f7baf8984450ca2a6a42eec72bd69.r2.dev/nextjs_astro.webp